Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Related work

 \section{Related work}

-\paragraph{Overparameterization in generalization and privacy} Overparameterization, where models have significantly more parameters than training examples, has been shown to have a complex relationship with generalization and privacy.
-While traditional theories suggest that overparameterization increases overfitting and generalization error, recent research reveals that it can sometimes reduce error under certain conditions, such as in high-dimensional ridgeless least squares problems~\citep{belkin2020two}.
+\paragraph{Over-parameterization in generalization and privacy} Over-parameterization, where models have significantly more parameters than training examples, has been shown to have a complex relationship with generalization and privacy.
+While traditional theories suggest that over-parameterization increases overfitting and generalization error, recent research shows that it can sometimes reduce error under certain conditions, such as in high-dimensional ridgeless least-squares problems~\citep{belkin2020two}.
 This phenomenon, known as ``double descent'', suggests that beyond a critical point, increasing model complexity may lead to better generalization~\citep{belkin2019reconciling,dar2021farewell,hastie2022surprises}.
-However, from a privacy perspective, overparameterization has been empirically proven to increase vulnerability to membership inference attacks (MIAs)~\citep{leemann2023gaussian,dionysiou2023sok}.
+However, from a privacy perspective, over-parameterization has been empirically proven to increase vulnerability to membership inference attacks~\citep{leemann2023gaussian,dionysiou2023sok}.
 Large language models, in particular, are susceptible to these attacks, with attackers able to extract sensitive training data~\citep{carlini2021extracting,mireshghallah2022quantifying}.
 Theoretical evidence also indicates that there is a clear parameter-privacy trade-off, where an increase in the number of parameters amplifies the privacy risks by enhancing model memorization~\citep{yeom2018privacy,tan2022parameters}.
-Consequently, while overparameterization can sometimes improve generalization, its impact on privacy remains a significant concern, especially in the context of MIAs.
+Consequently, while over-parameterization can sometimes improve generalization, its impact on privacy remains a significant concern, especially in the context of membership inference attacks.